matfish2/vue-tables/readme.md

 # Vue Tables [![Build Status](https://travis-ci.org/matfish2/vue-tables.svg)](https://travis-ci.org/matfish2/vue-tables)

-This Vue component offers an easy and intuitive way of creating and displaying data tables with data coming from the client or from the server using AJAX requests.
+This Vue package offers an easy and intuitive way of displaying Bootstrap-styled grids with data coming either from the client or from the server.
-The Styling is based on Bootstrap, but of course you can write your own.

 - [Dependencies](#dependencies)
 - [Installation](#installation)